What is arthrography?

 Arthrography is a type of imaging test used to look at a joint, such as the shoulder, knee, or hip.
 It may be done if standard X-rays do not show the needed details of the joint structure and function.

-In direct arthrography, a long, thin needle is used to put contrast dye right into the joint and a series of X-rays is taken with the joint in various positions.
-Indirect arthrography is when the contrast dye is put into a vein and absorbed into the joint before the X-rays are taken.
+In arthrography, a long, thin needle is used to put contrast dye right into the joint and a series of X-rays is taken with the joint in various positions.
 X-rays use small amounts of radiation to get pictures of the inside of the body.
+Sometimes air is used as the contrast substance when regular contrast can not be used.

-An arthrogram may also use fluoroscopy, CT, or MRI imaging instead of X-rays to get better pictures of the joint.
+An arthrogram may also use fluoroscopy, CT (computerized tomography), or MRI (magnetic resonance imaging) instead of X-rays to get better pictures of the joint.

 While arthrography is most commonly used to examine the knee and shoulder joints, it may also be used to look at other joints, such as the wrist, ankle, hip, or elbow.